liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/04-upgrading-portlet-plugins/05-upgrading-a-servlet-based-portlet.markdown

-For running on @product-ver@, it's fine to specify the`portal-dependency-jars` property per the [instructions](resolving-a-plugins-dependencies#using-packages-liferay-portal-exports) for using packages that @portal@ exports.
+For running on @product-ver@, it's fine to specify the`portal-dependency-jars` property per the [instructions](resolving-a-plugins-dependencies#using-packages-liferay-portal-exports) for using packages that @product@ exports.
 After upgrading, consider [using a dependency management tool](/develop/tutorials/-/knowledge_base/7-1/resolving-a-plugins-dependencies#managing-dependencies-with-ivy) in your project.
 This helps prepare it for future @product@ versions and facilitates managing dependencies.